 Cloud backup advantages

-Overall, Cloud backup is superior when it comes to disaster recovery, something which local backups cannot provide.
+Overall, cloud backup is superior when it comes to disaster recovery, something that local backups cannot provide.

 Local backup advantages